-KPMG Accountants N.V.
+KPMG Accountants N.V.7

-$^{\rm 1}\,{\rm Appointed}$ by resolution of the shareholders' meeting of 20 April 2020.
+1 Appointed by resolution of the shareholders' meeting of 20 April 2020.

-$^{\rm 2}$ Appointed by resolution of the Board of Directors dated 24 April 2020.
+2 Appointed by resolution of the Board of Directors dated 24 April 2020

-&lt;sup>3 Appointed by resolution of the Board of Directors dated 24 April 2020.
+3 Appointed by resolution of the Board of Directors dated 24 April 2020

-&lt;sup>4 Appointed Senior Non Executive Director by resolution of the Board of Directors dated 24 April 2020.
+4 Appointed Senior Non Executive Director by resolution of the Board of Directors dated 24 April 2020

-&lt;sup>5 Appointed by resolution of the Board of Directors dated 24 April 2020.
+5 Appointed by resolution of the Board of Directors dated 24 April 2020

-&lt;sup>6 Appointed by resolution of the Board of Directors dated 24 April 2020.
+6 Appointed by resolution of the Board of Directors dated 24 April 2020

-&lt;sup>7 The extraordinary meeting of 28 June 2019, in order to avoid situations of discontinuity in carrying out the statutory audit assignment previously entrusted to KPMG S.p.A. with duration until 2020 and in accordance with Dutch legislation, it has decided to entrust the task to an auditing company belonging to the KPMG network based in Amsterdam.
+7 The extraordinary meeting of 28 June 2019, in order to avoid situations of discontinuity in carrying out the statutory audit assignment previously entrusted to KPMG S.p.A. with duration until 2020 and in accordance with Dutch legislation, it has decided to entrust the task to an auditing company belonging to the KPMG network based in Amsterdam.

-2 DIRECTOR'S REPORT
+DIRECTOR'S REPORT DIRECTOR'S REPORT